Pinephone booting to a graphical user interface, next to a Geeko plush

 systemctl stop wicked wickedd wpa_passphrase SSID PASSWORD > /etc/wpa_supplicant/SSID.conf #replace SSID and PASSWORD with your configuration ip link set wlan0 down; ip link set wlan0 up wpa_supplicant -B -iwlan0 -c /etc/wpa_supplicant/SSID.conf -Dnl80211,wext ip addr add DEVICEIP/SUBNET dev wlan0 #example: ip addr add 10.42.0.27/24 dev wlan0 #this ^ is your local IP, as DHCP/dhclient won't set one for you, choose whatever number you want as long as it is not already in use; use ip neigh to scan your local network from another device ip route add default via GATEWAY||ROUTE #example: ip route add default via 10.42.0.1 echo "nameserver 1.1.1.1">>/etc/resolv.conf #you need to add a DNS server, 1.1.1.1 is the Cloudflare DNS

-If you want to use wicked, note that it is possible to configure the network via YaST.
+, note that it is possible to configure the network via YaST.

-• You can use the sftp protocol to browse your phone files remotely, through the terminal or certain file browsers like Dolphin.
-MTP implementations are not provided yet for security reasons.
+protocol to browse your phone files remotely, through the terminal or certain file browsers like Dolphin.
+MTP implementations are not provided yet for security reasons. - If you try to chroot directly into the SD card from your laptop you will see errors like these:

 "chroot: failed to run command '/usr/bin/rpmdb': No such file or directory" "chroot: failed to run command '/bin/bash': No such file or directory"